wp-plugins/participants-database/readme.txt

 The backend form is set up for rapid manual entry of multiple records, such as after a signup drive, doorbelling, or public event.

+For textarea fields, a rich-text editor will be used if enabled in the settings.

 **List Display**

 Display the list on your website with the [pdb_list] shortcode.
 You can determine which fields get shown, and for long lists, the list can be broken up into pages.
 You can specify which records get displayed and in what order.